ENVIRONS |

 The lift is at the end of a short passage leading west, to your right (north) of the stairs.
 The call button is to your left (south) of the door, at wheelchair height, with a distinct tactile down arrow.

-See our lifts page for more details.
+See the lifts page for more details.

 From the west entrance, you pass a help point on your left then turn left almost immediately.